venkatgowrish07-hub/Single-Cycle-RV32I/README.md

-# Single-Cycle-RV32I
 A complete 32-bit RV32I RISC-V processor designed and implemented in Verilog HDL, featuring RTL architecture.
 The project includes functional simulation and verification using testbenches, successful deployment on the Basys3 FPGA board for real-time hardware validation through execution of program of Fibonacci sequence.
-# RISC-V Processor Implementation on Basys3 FPGA
+# RV32I Single Cycle Processor Implementation on Basys3 FPGA

-A complete implementation of a **32-bit RISC-V processor written in Verilog**, designed from scratch and deployed on the **Basys3 (Artix-7) FPGA board**.
+A complete implementation of a **32-bit RISC-V processor written in Verilog**, designed from scratch and deployed on the **Basys3 FPGA board**.
 The processor executes a **Fibonacci sequence program stored in instruction memory**, demonstrating correct instruction decoding, ALU operations, register file interactions, and program control flow.

 The design includes a **clock divider to convert the 100 MHz Basys3 clock to a slower clock**, allowing visible step-by-step execution of instructions and easier hardware verification.